michaelliao/git-push-action/README.md

 $ ssh-keygen -N "" -t rsa -C "sync-from-github@github.com" -f "github_sync_ssh_key"
 ```

-And don't forget add your SSH pub key to the remote repository.
+And don't forget add your SSH pub key to all remote repositories you want to push to.